Bullrun Rally

-The Bullrun Rally is an infamous and underground annual automobile rally of over 100, mainly exotic vehicles, with drivers from all around the world.
+The Bullrun Rally is an annual automobile rally of over 100 mainly exotic vehicles, with drivers from all around the world.
 Cars are typically highly modified exotics or restored classics and compete over seven days, traversing 3,000 to 4,000 miles.
 The Bullrun route changes each year but always takes place in North America.

 Founders

-The Bullrun rally and brand creators are former Investment Banker, Andy Duncan, and his cousin David Green - both originally from the United Kingdom.
-They were originally involved with the Gumball 3000 car rally in Europe and moved to the US to set up the Bullrun rally as a USA based annual event.
-They created a successful spin off TV show based on the rally and were executive producers of both the Bullrun Reality Show and the documentary version of the rally Cops, Cars and Superstars that has been shown on TV networks in 80 countries around the world.
-They also produced Inside West Coast Customs and Andy Duncan has produced multiple TV shows for Discovery Channel since 2015.
-David Green currently hosts ITV coverage of Glorious Goodwood in the UK.
+The Bullrun rally and brand creators are former investment banker Andy Duncan, and his cousin David Green - both originally from the United Kingdom.
+They were originally involved with the Gumball 3000 car rally in Europe and moved to the US to set up the Bullrun rally as a USA-based annual event.
+They created a spin-off TV show based on the rally and were executive producers of both the Bullrun Reality Show and a documentary about the rally, Cops, Cars and Superstars.

 History

-The Bullrun rally first started in June 2004 and ran from Hollywood, CA to Miami, Fla.
-This first event attracted multiple celebrities, 100 plus super cars from all over the world and global media attention.
-Drivers enter the rally by invite only with entry fees being as much as $20,000 per car depending on the rally event.
-After the success of the first rally its momentum built up to the point in 2007 when the rally owners created and produced on Spike TV a spin-off TV series Bullrun Reality Show based on the live rally event.
+The Bullrun rally first started in June 2004 and ran from Hollywood, Los Angeles to Miami.
+Entry is by invitation only, with entry fees being as much as $20,000 per car depending on the rally event.
+In 2007, the rally owners created and produced a spin-off TV series, Bullrun Reality Show, based on the rally.

-Subsequent seasons of the spin off reality TV show version of the rally were produced for Speed Channel.
-On the formatted reality show version of the rally on Spike TV, speeders were disqualified unlike the live rally events.

 Arrests

-Penalties for speeding on the rally are legendary with traffic ticket fines reaching up to $10,000 for individual offences.
-Arrests were common occurrences amongst the drivers, on average a driver went to jail every day of each event.
+Penalties for speeding on the rally have reached up to $10,000 for individual offences.
+Arrests were common occurrences amongst the drivers; on average a driver went to jail every day of each event.
 The rally often became a cat and mouse game each year between the drivers trying to evade detection and the police trying to 'catch a Bullrunner'.
-The police across the USA have implemented road blocks, issued APBs for the rally owners, used helicopters and arrested drivers en masse in an attempt to stop the rally.
+The police across the USA have implemented road blocks, used helicopters and arrested drivers en masse in an attempt to stop the rally.